-Sumter Virtual School courses shall be available to students during or after the normal school day [F.S.
-1001.42(23)].
-A student may not enroll in the same course, same semester curriculum at the same time.
-Students must follow the drop/add policies found in the student progression plan.
-Sumter Virtual School course requests must be in Active (A) status for the purpose of establishing enrollment status.
-Students may drop a virtual course within the official drop date with no penalty, however after the 28-day grace period, a student will receive a "WP" withdrawn passing or "WF" withdrawn failing for any course that is not completed.
-Any student receiving a "WP" or "WF" in a virtual class will receive a grade of "59 F" for that course on their transcript.
-Additionally, any virtual course activated prior to July 1 cannot be counted in the course schedule for the school year beginning on July 1 - even if the course remains active.
+"WP" withdrawn passing or "WF" withdrawn failing for any course that is not completed.
+Any student receiving a "WP or "WF" in a virtual class will receive a grade of "59 F" for that course on their transcript.
+Additionally, any virtual course activated prior to July 1 cannot be counted in the course schedule of the school year beginning on July 1 - even if the course remains active.

-5. Students transferring from Sumter Virtual to a Sumter County "brick and mortar" school will have the opportunity to complete the virtual course either on their own accord or in lab setting in their "brick and mortar" school.

-6. Courses not offered on campus in a "brick and mortar" classroom will not be available in the virtual lab during the day without principal approval.

-7. Enrollment Approval Requirements

-Students requesting to take a course offered by Sumter Virtual School must have counselor and parent approval [F.S.
-1002.20(6)].
-If the student is Home Education, the parent will serve as the counselor.

-8. Acceleration

-Students intending to accelerate graduation by using Sumter Virtual School courses must have a written plan that is approved by parents and outlines the projected course plan for high school.
-The plan will identify projected courses taken within and outside of the regular attendance requirements, timelines, and location for accessing the internet.

-9. Summer Session Enrollment

-Students may complete Sumter Virtual School courses they are currently enrolled in during the summer, as available.
-Any virtual course activated prior to July 1 cannot be counted in the course schedule for the school year beginning on July 1 - even if the course remains active.

-- 10. Students taking virtual courses during the summer for promotion purposes who wish to attend a "brick and mortar" school at the start of the school year must be finished with the courses one week prior to the first day of school. - 11.
-Students transferring from Sumter Virtual to a Sumter County "brick and mortar" school must have completed the courses in Sumter Virtual in order to receive credit.
-Students who have not completed the courses will be treated as a break in service and will be placed accordingly. - 12.
+- 5. Students transferring from Sumter Virtual to a Sumter County 'brick and mortar" school will have the opportunity to complete the virtual course either on their own accord or in lab setting in their "brick and mortar" school. - 6.
+Course not offered on campus in a "brick and mortar" classroom will not be available in the virtual lab during the day without principal approval. - 7.
+Enrollment Approval Requirements Students requesting to take a course offered by Sumter Virtual School must have counselor and parent approval [F.S.
+102.20(6)].
+If the student is Home Education, the parent will serve as the counselor. - 8.
+Acceleration Students intending to accelerate graduation by using Sumter Virtual School course must have a written plan that is approved by the parents and outlines the projected course plan for high - school.
+The plan will identify projected course taken within and outside of the regular attendance requirements, timelines, and location for accessing the internet. - 9.
+Summer Session Enrollment Students may complete Sumter Virtual School course they are currently enrolled in during the summer, as available.
+Any virtual course activated prior to July 1 cannot be counted in the course schedule for the school year beginning on July 1 - even if the course remains active. - 10.
+Students taking virtual course during the summer for promotion purposes who wish to attend a "brick and mortar" school at the s tart of the school year must be finished with the courses one week prior to the first day of school. - 11.
+Students transferring from Sumter Virtual to a Sumter County "brick and mortar" school must have completed the course in Sumter Virtual in order to receive credit.
+Students who have not completed the course will be treated as a break in service and will be placed accordingly. - 12.
 New enrollments for Sumter Virtual School will begin on July 1st.